Cruising on highway. Pexels Image.

 BYD’s commercial vehicle segment falls under the larger new energy vehicle (NEV) segment.
 BYD’s NEV segment also encompasses the passenger vehicle segment.
 The definition of BYD’s commercial vehicle segment is available here: commercial vehicle segment.

-BYD delivered a total of 22,000 commercial vehicles in fiscal year 2024, up by 10,000 vehicles from 12,000 units sold in fiscal year 2023.
-BYD’s commercial vehicle sales have averaged around 13,000 units annually over the last three years.
+BYD delivered a total of 57,000 commercial vehicles in fiscal year 2025, more than double from 22,000 units sold in fiscal year 2024.
+BYD’s commercial vehicle sales have averaged around 30,000 units annually over the last three years.

 Commercial Vehicle Sales As A Percentage Of The NEV Volume